The reality is nobody trusts your brand – or any brand.

-Recommendation: Expect seasonal ebbs and flows to your program.
+Recommendation: Although platform usage has skyrocketed over these last several months, it’s fair to expect seasonal ebbs and flows to your program.
 Have a plan in place to drum up interest during slow times and take advantage of the months when employees are most engaged by providing compelling content to share.

 Becky Graebe’s Takeaway: “Platform activity can fluctuate throughout the year.
 You also have to dig into what are the most important times for your business.
 If I’m a retailer, Black Friday and the holiday season is important for me.
 If I’m at a tax preparation company, tax season is big.
 A key time for technology companies is around their user conferences or big innovation events.
 The challenge is to figure out your own seasonality.”